gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 ### 1 Model

-There are *eight* phases for validating the kinematics data in a model, and different parts of libsdformat handle differing sets of stages, returning an error code if errors are found during parsing:
+There are *nine* phases for validating the kinematics data in a model, and different parts of libsdformat handle differing sets of stages, returning an error code if errors are found during parsing: